Disaster Risk Management - Preparedness & Response

 Red Cross Disaster Action Teams (RDATs)

-Conduct initial damage and needs assessments
+Conducting initial damage and needs assessments

-Provide accurate and timely information
+Sharing accurate and timely information

 Role of RDATs